Nika414/Nika414/README.md

 # Hi!
 I'm Veronica✨

-I'm passionate about Frontend development, but especially I'm in love with React!
+I'm passionate about Frontend development, but especially I'm in love with **React**!

 Working as HR specialist and participating in It-related projects I realized that my passion is web development.
 Web development attracts me with the opportunity to influence the visual component of web applications.